How to Show

 Because of this man's generosity of his plane-time, it allowed HER the longer minutes to feed her infant while her toddler was conversing animatedly with Mr Jesus - who answered EVERY comment.
 See why I named him that? ;)

 Some might say she was lucky.
-She could have been seated next to anyone of us losers who were internally wishing for sleep aids and earplugs, right?
+She could have been seated next to anyone of us losers who was internally wishing for sleep aids and earplugs, right?

 In 2 Samuel 9, we read of another example of sacrificial and intentional compassion.
 King Saul and his heir, Jonathan - murdered in battle.
 Some assumed David would kill off any rival for his place on the thrown.